A photo of a woman smiling in a park. She has short wavy hair and is wearing black glasses as well as a black blazer.

 I combine evidence-based psychology with the depth and wisdom of ancient Buddhist and contemplative traditions.
 My work weaves together:

-Creative and poetic processes can reconnect us with experiences of flow and with our authentic selves, and with ways of knowing that resist the narrow rationality often privileged by Western thought.
+• Creative and poetic processes can reconnect us with experiences of flow and with our selves.
+These processes can also connect us with ways of knowing that resist the narrow rationality often privileged by Western thought.

-This isn't about adding more to your already full plate.
-It's about remembering the parts of yourself that light you up and integrating them into your daily life in sustainable, nourishing ways.
+This is about remembering the curious, playful and imaginative self and integrating them into your daily life in sustainable, nourishing ways.

 My Mission